These are the Best Oppo phones in India in 2022

 Also Great: Oppo Find X2

-As Oppo is yet to launch its 2021 flagship Find X3 series in India, its 2020 flagship — the Find X2 — is still one of the best Oppo phones.
+As Oppo did not launch its 2021 flagship Find X3 series in India, its 2020 flagship — the Find X2 — is still one of the best Oppo phones.
 But it’s harder to find and often out of stock at online retailers, so it’s not our top pick.
 That said, if you can get it from a brick-and-mortar store for a reasonable price, it’s still an excellent buy with a great set of specs.

 You get a QHD+ AMOLED screen that’s vibrant and comes with a 120Hz refresh rate.
 The phone is powered by a Snapdragon 865 SoC, which was Qualcomm’s flagship chip last year.
 It handles everything with ease and provides great performance.
 The onboard 4,200mAh battery is enough to last through the day, and the company has also added support for 65W fast charging on the phone.
 In addition, the phone was launched with Android 10 but has since received the Android 11 update.